Emerald-cuttlefish/Emerald-Cuttlefishes-Theme-Helper/README.txt

 This is a Project to help peopole create and modify Steam Deck Themes

-I am NOT a Programer I am a Mechanical Enginnering Student so I don't fully know what I am doing This Project will Just be Worked on during my free time I am trying to help map out and make a template to make Steam Deck Themes - this is my First time making a Git hub reopsitory so I don't know what to do.
+I am NOT a Programer.
+I am just a Mechanical Enginnering Student, so I don't fully know what I am doing.
+I am just working on this project in my freetime and I am a complete amature.The Purpose of this project is to map out the steam decks CSS elements and make tools to make making Steam Deck Themes easyer

+- this is my First time making a Git hub reopsitory so I don't know what I am doing.